MithleshKr-Pro/Tax-Calculator/README.md

 ## 📌 Overview
 This **Income Tax Calculator** helps individuals calculate their total **income tax liability** under the **New Tax Regime for the financial year 2025-26** as per the latest Government of India regulations.
 It simplifies tax calculations, ensuring accuracy and helping users make informed financial decisions.

+⚡ Try it now and take control of your taxes! 👉 https://mithleshkr-pro.github.io/Tax-Calculator/

 ## 🎯 Features
 ✅ Calculates income tax as per **new tax slabs for FY 2025-26**
 ✅ Easy-to-use interface for quick and **accurate tax computation**